geopython/stetl/docs/using.rst

 The core concepts of Stetl remain pretty simple: an input resource like a file or a database table is mapped to an output resource (also a file, a database, etc) via one or more filters.
-The input, filters  and output are connected as a `processing chain`.
-A bit like in electrical engineering: an input flows through several filters, that each modify the current.
-In our case the current is (geospatial) information.
+The input, filters  and output are connected in a pipeline called a `processing chain` or Chain.
+This is a bit similar to a current in electrical engineering: an input flows through several filters, that each modify the current.
+In our case the current is (geospatial) data.
+Stetl design follows the so-called `Pipes and Filters Architectural Pattern <http://webcem01.cem.itesm.mx:8005/apps/s200911/tc3003/notes_pipes_and_filters/>`_.

 Stetl Config
 ------------

-The particular components (inputs, filters, outputs) and their interconnection are specified in a Stetl config file.
+Stetl components (inputs, filters, outputs) and their interconnection (the Pipeline/Chain) are specified in a Stetl config file.
 The file format follows the Python ``.ini`` file-format.

 To illustrate, let's look at the example `2_xslt <https://github.com/justb4/stetl/tree/master/examples/basics/2_xslt>`_.